DataDog/hiring-engineers/answers.md

 ![screenYaml](images/Snip20200630_18.png)

-3. Run your custom check by `sudo -u dd-agent -- datadog-agent check custom-mycheck` to confirm the configuration works <br>
+3. Run your custom check by `sudo -u dd-agent -- datadog-agent check custom-mycheck` to confirm the configuration works.
+Find your custom metric name and you should see the status as OK. <br>

 ![screenCustomAgentCheck](images/Snip20200630_17.png)